 Charlene Avila said that social media is part of the problem.
 “We had her in counseling, but I really feel like social media is such a big thing on kids,” Charlene added, according to the television station.
 “I think kids don’t have the maturity to handle it.”

-5. Other Children Have Committed Suicide After Being Bullied
+5. Other Children Have Died by Suicide After Being Bullied

 A Pennsylvania family has written an emotional, heart-wrenching obituary for Sadie Riggs, a 15-year-old girl who hung herself after being tormented by bullies.
 Sadie was from Bedford, Pennsylvania, and her family decided to make a statement against bullies in the heartbreaking obit.